Eschatologue/CM_wiki/docs/spells/description/core/level-3.md

 You alter time around up to six creatures of your choice in a 40-foot Cube within range.
 Each target must succeed on a Wisdom saving throw or be affected by this spell for the duration.

 An affected target's Speed is halved, it takes a -2 penalty to AC and Dexterity saving throws, and it can't take Reactions.
-On its turns, it can take either an action or a **:rsc-b: Bonus Action**{ .rsc }, not both, and it can make only one attack if it takes the Attack action.
+On its turns, it can take either an action or a **:rsc-b: Bonus Action**{ .rsc }, not both, and it can make only one attack if it takes the **:rsc-a: Attack**{ .rsc } action.
 If it casts a spell with a Somatic component, there is a 25 percent chance the spell fails as a result of the target making the spell's gestures too slowly.

 An affected target repeats the save at the end of each of its turns, ending the spell on itself on a success.